hnordt/smalldots/README.md

 ## Documentation

+Recipes are available on the [Wiki](https://github.com/smalldots/smalldots/wiki).

 Guides and API reference are not finished yet.

 Sample usage:

 ### [Fetch](src/Fetch.js)